novigit/code-notes/seqkit.md

 # NOTE: this does not print the out FASTA in the same order as in headers.list

 # extract using a list of headers - in order
+# -rp if patterns are regexp
+# -p  if patterns are not regexp
 for header in $(cat headers.list); do seqkit grep -rp $header <fasta>; done

 # select sequences that are at least x long